 Today the SRC is an initiative aimed at providing accessible, quality healthcare for Calgary’s underserved populations.
 With physician and student volunteers, it aims to increase access to medical care, provide disease management and preventative medicine, health counseling and education, social and community services, while training medical students in the delivery of primary care services.

 There are often many barriers that prevent the homeless population from accessing health care (transportation, distrust, fear, long waits, illiteracy, limited access to telephones or facilities, lack of follow up).
 The SRC makes primary care accessible by traveling to sites where homeless individuals and families reside.
 This year, the SRC has undergone many changes, including relocating to two new sites.
-The SRC now operates at Inn from the Cold and The Alex Community Health Bus under the direction of Dr. Janette Hurley and Dr. Kate Bisby, respectively.
+The SRC now operates at The Alex Community Health Bus and the Refugee Health Clinic.

 The students working with SRC have a unique opportunity to work with the homeless community and gain first hand exposure to the broad range of health care needs of this population, as well as, a unique experience to run and operate a health clinic.
 One goal of the SRC is to promote involvement with underserved populations through early exposure during medical training, and hopefully, secure medical students involvement with the homeless population in their future practices.